 Three of my grandparents were born in the United States to dirt-poor Greek immigrants a few years before beginning of The Great Depression.
 My fourth grandparent didn’t come to the U.S. until he was 17, but by then he had already survived the Nazi occupation of his island and a goddamn civil war.
 So these people knew privation, hardship, and the meaning and value of work.
 And while three out of the four grandparents had college degrees, they were the very first ones in their families to do so.
 If you don’t think there was pressure on their children to succeed, then you might also think wrestling is real.

 So my parents, being Boomers, grew up in that heady post-war era where America seemed invincible, money grew on trees, and the key to a guaranteed secure future and a high standard of living meant going to college and getting a good job.

 And it was.

 But seriously, Boomers could just roll out of bed and find a good-paying job.
 And they thought it was all due to their own awesomeness!

-There is a problem with this though: Everything was designed to make our lives as easy and painless as possible.
-With nothing to work for and everything provided–even if by loving, well-meaning parents–entire swaths of us grew without any real sense of achievement.
+There is a problem with this though: Everything was designed to make life as easy and painless as possible.
+With nothing to work for and everything provided, entire swaths grew up without any real sense of achievement, any grit.
 Didn’t do well in school?
 It was the teacher’s fault.
 Your sports team lost?
 Let’s abolish keeping score.
 The “helicopter parent” and “participation trophy” tropes have been pretty worn out, but they’ve become cliches for a reason.

 But there was something more sinister lurking underneath.
 This sense of adventure, this desire to blaze trails and test yourself, this general desire to raise hell, is unabashedly male.
 And it’s being bred out of us, not by our parents, who are usually unwitting pawns in this game, but in large part by the American education system.